-- 4. fragments, parts of objects, 'GEON' [20];

 - 5. objects, models;

-- 6. functional areas [109];
+- 6. functional areas [110];

-- 7. natural language like in [156].
+- 7. natural language like in [155].

-4 Object Representations
+3 Object Representations

 One of the most important decisions that have to be taken when designing a vision system is how objects and their properties are represented.
 This determines the classes of features that could be used, how they are grouped, and how they are matched.
 Current object representations, depending mostly on the task, span from prototypical (high abstraction level, used mainly for generic object recognition) to exemplar-based (low abstraction level, used mainly for recognizing particular instances).
 We give here a summary of existing object representation frameworks and discuss their advantages and disadvantages.
+The section is structured into three major subsections on appearance-based, spatio-temporal, and graph-based representations.